d-sauer/blog/2015/spring_boot_dev_tools_with_gradle/index.md

 	}

 	bootRun {
-		// Use Spring Boot DevTool only when we run gradle bootRun task classpath = sourceSets.main.runtimeClasspath + configurations.dev
+		// Use Spring Boot DevTool only when we run Gradle bootRun task classpath = sourceSets.main.runtimeClasspath + configurations.dev
 	}

-And then open two terminals:
+We need to open two terminals:

-1. In first terminal start gradle build as continous task:
+1. At the first terminal start Gradle build as continuous task:
     ```gradle build --continuous```
-2. In second terminal start gradle bootRun task: ```gradle bootRun```
+2. At second terminal start the Gradle bootRun task: ```gradle bootRun```

-Working example can be found [here](https://github.com/d-sauer/tests/tree/master/sbdt).
+A working example can be found [here](https://github.com/d-sauer/tests/tree/master/sbdt).

 ![Screenshot of two terminal](https://raw.githubusercontent.com/d-sauer/blog/master/2015/sbdt/console.png "Screenshot of two terminal")